The Gaia Project - Fall 2020

 The Gaia Project – Maria Cordova

 There is no doubt the pandemic was a tough thing to endure for most businesses.
 However, through hardship sometimes comes innovation and new opportunities, and that is the case of the Gaia Project.
 As a non-profit whose goals are energy literacy and inspiring climate action, the Gaia Project provides classroom support to teachers by helping them include climate change into their pedagogy.
-They go into schools in New Brunswick to provide hands-on learning opportunities for exploring issues around energy, waste, water, transportation and general sustainability.
+They go into schools in New Brunswick to provide hands-on learning opportunities for students; exploring issues around energy, waste, water, transportation and general sustainability.

 The school closures due to COVID-19 meant the non-profit’s important work came to a halt, as they could no longer go to schools and interact with students.
 Jane Burchill—the communications manager at the Gaia Project—said that the pandemic was a big moment for them, and their initial reaction was shock, but also a sense of urgency.
 It was important for them to still be able to support teachers, students, and now, parents.
 The company had to change its business model and allocate their fund differently to adapt to the new normal, just like any other organization in New Brunswick.
 Since they are a non-profit, they had to work closely with their funders, and together, create a new action plan to still be able to reach students.